Connect with us

 Heat Rash

 Typically adults develop a heat rash in skin folds like armpits, neck, and groin areas.
 Symptoms included small, inflamed blister-like bumps and itching or prickling in the affected area.
-The best way to protect yourself is to dress in loose fitting, lightweight clothing to prevent moisture from sticking to the skin.
+The best way to protect yourself is to dress in loose-fitting, lightweight clothing to prevent moisture from sticking to the skin.
 Limiting physical activity and staying in a cool area with circulating air is recommended. (“Mayo Clinic Online”)

 Sunburn

-I feel this is a common occurance unfortunately.
+I feel this is a common occurrence, unfortunately.
 Caused by prolonged sun exposure to the sun, skin becomes red, warm, and sometimes painful.
 In extreme cases, the skin may blister.
 Do not break the blisters!
 Help relieve the discomfort by staying out of the sun and using a moisturizing lotion with aloe to soothe the burn.
 Prevent sunburns and help them heal by limiting outdoor activities, or if outdoors, wear proper sun protection that could include a hat and clothes that cover your skin.
-Tightly-woven fabrics work best.
+Tightly woven fabrics work best.
 When you hold the fabric up to a bright light, you shouldn’t see any light coming through. (“How to treat sunburn”)

 Heat Cramps – 1st Stage of Heat Emergency

 Heat cramps are painful, involuntary muscle spasms that usually occur during heavy exercise in hot environments (“Mayo Clinic Online”).
 This should go without saying, but STOP whatever you are doing and assess your symptoms.
 Drink water or a sports beverage with electrolytes and wait for the cramps to pass.
 If they last longer than 1 hour, you should get medical help right away (“CDC”).
-Dehydration and electrolyte loss is a major contributor to heat cramps alongside being physically active outdoors during high humidity and temperatures.
+Dehydration and electrolyte loss a major contributors to heat cramps alongside being physically active outdoors during high humidity and temperatures.

 Heat Exhaustion – 2nd Stage of Heat Emergency

 Heat exhaustion begins with general muscle weakness, sudden excessive sweating, nausea, and possible fainting (“CCMH Heath”).
-At this point, you are feeling really crappy.
+At this point, you are feeling crappy.
 Get to a cool place and loosen or remove any unnecessary clothing.
 Take a cool bath, or soak your clothes in cool water then lay on your skin.
 Resist the urge to guzzle down a bottle of water, that will only upset your stomach further.
 Sip and swish the water until the nausea subsides.
 However, if your symptoms get worse, start throwing up, or persist for longer than an hour, get medical help right away.
 Heat exhaustion is the precursor to heat stroke and should be taken seriously.

 Heat Stroke – 3rd Stage of Heat Emergency: